• Home

 Today is the final day of your sailing adventure.
 Sunrise, coffee and breakfast will get you fuelled for the day before you jump on board for the final time.

-After jumping in for one final snorkel, you’ll hit land at Tobacco Caye.
-This is where you’ll say goodbye to the crew and your newfound friends.
-They will continue sailing on to the mainland, but you’ll disembark early for the next stop on your itinerary – Tobacco Caye.
+You’ll sail back to Tobacco Caye and this is where you’ll say goodbye to the crew and your newfound friends.
+They will jump into speed boats and zoom back to the mainland, but you’ll disembark early and stick around for a few days in paradise on Tobacco Caye.

 Due to its tiny size, there are no restaurants on Tobacco Caye.
 No matter where you stay, you’ll have to purchase a mandatory meal plan, with 3 meals a day included at your accommodation.
 Listen to the conch shell being blown to indicate meal time!